robertofinnisaro/robertofinnisaro.com/content/posts/ros-installation-guide.md

 ```

 ## 1.2 ROS installation
-Now that the system is setup and configured for ROS, the installtion process can now be indertaken.
+Now that the system is set-up and configured for ROS, the installation process can now be undertaken.
 To install ROS the following command is used:
 ```bash
 sudo apt install ros-noetic-desktop-full